How To Help Constipation: Symptoms, Cause & Treatment 2023

 • Eat more fiber (20-30g), by basing your food choices around

-• Specific exercise regularly, to keep the muscles strong including pelvic floor
+• Specific exercise regularly, to keep the muscles strong including the pelvic floor

 • Drink enough water (8 glasses)